-Why You Should Take (and Maybe Teach) an Online Course
+Why You Should Take, and Even Maybe Teach, an Online Course

-When I set out to start my own online course, I didn’t know much about this space.
-I knew I wanted to deliver a quality learning experience to my readers that went beyond the scope of this blog, but that was about it.
+When I set out to start my own online course, I didn’t know much about online education.
+All I knew was I wanted to deliver a quality learning experience to my readers that went beyond the scope of my blog.
+And that was about it.

 The Internet has changed education